 8. They Lie to You

-Unfaithful partners usually lie about how they spend their time, their money, who they are talking to on the phone, or where they have been.
-For instance, they may say that they are having to work longer hours, weekends, evenings, or travel for work more often to cover for an affair.
+Unfaithful partners usually lie about how they spend their time and money, who they talk to on the phone, or where they have been.
+For instance, they may say that they have to work longer hours, weekends, or evenings or travel for work more often to cover for an affair.

 They may also lie by omission, opting to share general details or omitting events and people from stories altogether.
-They may be unwilling to discuss certain information that they use to discuss openly, such as details about their day at work, time spent with friends, or travel.
+They may be unwilling to discuss specific information they use to discuss openly, such as details about their day at work, time spent with friends, or travel.

 9. Secret Friendships